esl/MongooseIM/doc/modules/mod_auth_token.md

 Both tokens (access/refresh) are to be exchanged as *base64 encoded* binary buffers.
 Each binary token consists of a number of fields described in this section.

-On erlang/server side the a token is represented as a record of following structure:
+On the server side a token is represented as an Erlang record of the following structure:

 ```erlang
 -record (token, { type              :: mod_auth_token:token_type(),